giffordlabcvr/.github/profile/README.md

 ## Overview

-The **Gifford Lab** is dedicated to advancing viral genomics by creating open resources that promote collaborative research.
+The **Gifford Lab** is dedicated to advancing comparative genomics by creating open resources that promote collaborative research.

 Our main focus is the **[GLUE](https://github.com/giffordlabcvr/gluetools/wiki/)** framework and **[various projects](https://github.com/giffordlabcvr/gluetools/wiki/Gifford-Lab-GLUE-Projects)** developed using this framework.